thazhemadam/firegram/README.md

 # FireGram

 _FireGram_ is a simple React application that serves to act like a photo gallery for users.
 <br /><br />

+## Environment Variables

+Environment variables required for this project are all with respect to the firebase config.<br />
+The environment variables must be specified in a file named _.env._development_ in the root of the application. <br />
+For convenience, a sample .env file describing what _.env.development_ must look like has also been created.

 ## Available Scripts